Carnegie Mellon University

 Undergraduate Research for Credit

-Are you interested in doing research for credit in the Carnegie Mellon Institute for Strategy & Technology (CMIST) during the spring 2024 semester?
+Are you interested in doing research for credit in the Carnegie Mellon Institute for Strategy & Technology (CMIST) during the fall 2024 semester?
 Please find below a list of research topics with open positions.
 Research credit can range from 3-9 units.
 Please contact the CMIST professor directly to discuss the opportunity.
 Once you and the faculty member agree to work together, you will complete the research for credit formand the Deputy Director Academic Affairs will register you for the course.

 Research for Credit Form